 - Be diligent with the negative, the pessimist…and walk away.

 There are dozens of ways to hijack your focus based on what you want.
 Don’t let others choose your life focus!

 Consider what you would like and resolve to move toward this today.
 Simply chose it and predetermine how to hijack your attention in the direction you seek.

 Your time.
 Your focus.
 These become your life.
-Make sure your life is unfolding based upon your intentions!
+Make sure your life is unfolding based on your intentions!
 This understanding is essential.

 “But Dr. Cale, My Mind Is Naturally Distractible.
 What Can I Do?”

-Some of you may have ADD or ADHD or tend to be easily distractible.
+Some of you may have ADD or ADHD or tend to be easily distracted.
 Such conditions make it very difficult to focus on what you want.
 Your mind may be readily ‘caught’ by distractions and events around you, despite your efforts.
 If that is the case, you may need to change HOW your brain operates.